Patricia Harris

 Patricia Harris (born September 1, 1956) is the chief executive officer of Michael Bloomberg's philanthropic foundation, Bloomberg Philanthropies.
-She was first deputy mayor for the City of New York from 2002 to December 31, 2013.
+She served as deputy mayor of New York City for administration from 2002 to 2005 and then as first deputy mayor of New York City from 2006 to 2013.
 She advised the Mayor of New York City, then Bloomberg, on administrative, operational, and policy matters.
-As of 2016, she was listed as the 87th most powerful woman in the world by Forbes.
+In 2022, she was included on Forbes Magazine's 50 over 50 list and in 2016, she was named one of the magazine's most powerful women in the world.

 Early life and education

-Born in 1956 and raised in New York City, Harris became interested in public service in high school, when she volunteered in then Congressman Ed Koch’s office.
+Born in 1956 and raised in New York City, Harris became interested in public service in high school at Ethical Culture Fieldston School in Riverdale, where she volunteered in then Congressman Ed Koch’s office.

 In 1977, Harris graduated from Franklin & Marshall College with a Bachelor of Arts degree in Government.
 Franklin and Marshall's Harris Center for Business, Government, and Public Policy was donated in her name in 2009, and she has served on the college's Board of Trustees since 2006.